+to make the transition from simply creating that idea to thinking about it.
 Design rationale can serve as a memory aid not only to individuals but also to groups (Conklin & Begeman, 1988) by providing a forum for airing issues crucial for coordinating group activities.
 It is useful for triggering and focusing discussion among members of a project team.
-By making the processes of reasoning public, it extends the number of people who can participate in the critical reflection of decisions.
-This reduces the chances of missing some important consideration, and it rationalizes discussion.
+By making the processes of reasoning public, it extends the number of people who can participate in the critical reflection on decisions.
+This reduces the chances of missing some important consideration and it rationalizes discussion.
 To alter a design sensibly-adding, fixing, or modifying features-it is crucial to have an understanding of why it has been designed the way it has.
 Without knowing the rationale, a designer is apt to violate constraints and to repeat errors by ignoring what previous designers have learned.
 That is, the rationale created in one design project may be a resource for future, related design projects.
 Even if the difficulties encountered in a project are not overcome, they might still be informative for future designers.
 The mere existence of unforeseen problems is itself valuable information.
 Often, design is based on mistaken predictions of how the artifact will perform in use.
 If these predictions are documented, they can be compared to actual use.
-This allows for the development of better theories for predicting performance.
+This would allow the development of better theories for predicting performance.